 Not that I actually know if New Zealand is more to Dr. Jones’s liking.
 I have no reason to believe that she left the United States as a means of protest or disloyalty.
 Maybe she just wanted to try living in a new country.
 I’ve done it myself a few times.
 It doesn’t mean I don’t love the United States.
 I just enjoy experiencing new cultures and meeting different kinds of people.
 It also helps that Bill makes an excellent living in Germany, inconvenient as living here can be sometimes.

 I’ve never been to New Zealand, but I’ve seen pictures.
-I know at least one person who voluntarily moved there.
+I know at least two people who voluntarily moved there.
 I can see why it would be an appealing place to live.
 From what I’ve seen, the place is absolutely STUNNING.
 And it has a leader who cares about people, rather than money and power.
 I would love to visit New Zealand sometime.
 I envy Dr. Jones for her opportunity to work somewhere different.
 If and when she comes home to the USA, or even if she chooses to work somewhere else, she will have a unique perspective that will be useful to her colleagues and patients.
 I wish all Americans had a chance to live abroad for awhile.
 It might make us better, wiser people as a whole.

 Many of the responses to Neil’s comments by Mama Doctor Jones’s Twitter followers are pretty classic.
 Some people have pointed out that in the United States, as a whole, we don’t really get taught a lot about other countries or their governments.
 I don’t remember ever learning about New Zealand when I was in school.
 I don’t remember learning much about socialism or communism, even though the Soviet Union was alive and well when I was in school.
 I mean, yes, we talked about communism, and we had kickass propaganda movies like Red Dawn to watch, but I don’t remember any of my teachers really explaining what communism is as an economic theory.
 We just talked about how sad it was that people were being forced to live behind tall fences, with no freedom to live as they pleased.
 That was pretty much the narrative.
 We didn’t learn much about why communism or socialism might be attractive on any level.
 We also didn’t discuss how communism and socialism differed.